Ashkan0026/Ashkan0026/README.md

 - 👋 Hi, I’m @Ashkan0026
 - 👀 I’m interested in back-end developing and software engineering
-- 🌱 I’m currently learning golang network concepts and python
+- ✔ I'm ratherly good at coding web application in golang
+- ✔ Interested in websockets and coding some chat apps
-- 💞️ I’m looking to collaborate on back-end projects that are coded in golang and node js
+- 👀 Good at writing flexible web apps in express js and node js
-- 📫 How to reach me https://github.com/AShkan0026
+- 👌 Very interested in design alghoritms and solving problems
+- ✔ SQL and postgress database